-11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Not present.
-12. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Cool season deep rooted perennial bunchgrasses Sub-dominant: Tall shrubs>perennial forbs>shallow rooted bunchgrasses Other: Additional: 13.
-Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Mountain big sagebrush will become decadent in the absence of fire and ungulate grazing.
-Grass and forb mortality will occur as tall shrubs increase.
-14. Average percent litter cover (%) and depth (in): Additional litter cover data is needed but is expected to be 20-25 percent to a depth of 0.2 inches.
-Under mature shrubs litter is >0.5 inches deep and is 90-100 percent ground cover.
-15. Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): 1100 pounds per acre (1232 kilograms per hectare) in a year with normal temperatures and precipitation.
-Perennial grasses produce 55-65 percent of the total production, forbs 10-20 percent and shrubs 20-30 percent.
-16. Potential invasive (including noxious) species (native and non-native).
+- 13. Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Mountain big sagebrush and antelope bitterbrush will become decadent in the absence of fire and ungulate grazing.
+Grass and forb mortality will occur as tall shrubs increase. - 14.
+Average percent litter cover (%) and depth ( in): Additional litter cover data is needed but is expected to be 25-35 percent to a depth of 0.2 inches.
+Under mature shrubs, litter is >0.5 inches deep and is 90-100 percent ground cover. - 15.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): Annual production is 1850 pounds per acre (2072 kilograms per hectare) in a year with normal temperatures and precipitation.
+Perennial grasses produce 25-35 percent of the total production, forbs 15-25 percent and shrubs 45-55 percent.

+- 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Invasive Plants include bulbous bluegrass, whitetop, rush skeletonweed, musk and scotch thistle and diffuse and spotted knapweed.

-17. Perennial plant reproductive capability: All functional groups have the potential to reproduce in most years.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Invasive Plants include cheatgrass, bulbous bluegrass, whitetop, rush skeletonweed, leafy spurge, musk, Canadian and scotch thistle and diffuse and spotted knapweed. - 17.
+Perennial plant reproductive capability: All functional groups have the potential to reproduce in most years.